© 2023 CyberNews - Latest tech news,

 • Notice suspicious emails.
 Another popular way to distribute potentially unwanted programs is creating a malspam campaign – sending legitimate-looking emails (they often impersonate well-known companies, like Apple or Microsoft) with an infected attachment.
 Opening the attachment triggers the malicious program’s executable code and infects your device.
 So pay attention when checking your emails and never open them if you have any suspicions.

 • Always use reliable antivirus software.
 The best way to protect your device against all types of threats is to use a reliable antivirus, like TotalAV.
-It continuously scans your system in real time to prevent the attacks rather than simply help to remove it.
+It continuously scans your system in real time to prevent any cyber attacks.

 Video tutorial